albertvisser/axe/readme.rst

 Usage
 -----

-Call ``xmleditor.py`` from the top directory, if needed with a filename.
+Call ``xmleditor.py`` in the top directory, supply a filename if needed .

 I have configured my file manager to call this program on the file selected.